 As with all reward point credit cards, if you carry a balance from month to month, what you’ll pay in interest will almost certainly outweigh what you’ll earn in rewards.
 Clear your balance in full each month, however, and you’ll take advantage of the card’s interest-free grace period on purchases – meaning it doesn’t have to cost you a penny.

-How does this card compare with others in the Amex range?
+How does it compare with other Amex rewards deals?

 Choose from the following direct debit options for your monthly repayments: